mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

 The most reliable way to reset the board is mass bounce.
 It hits everything but lands, whereas even cards like <auto-card>Planar Cleansing</auto-card> fail to answer <auto-card>Darksteel Ingot</auto-card> or <auto-card>Purphoros, God of the Forge</auto-card>.

-My few permanents that would get bounces are cheap Exploration effects, and are quick to replay.
+My few permanents that would get bounced are Exploration effects, and are cheap and quick to replay.
 Mass bounce also becomes permanent "removal" when I can line it up with a wheel.

 ## Cutting the Old Removal